nuthanc/junior_to_senior/react_redux_bundling/README.md

 ### Why Use Redux

 * Good for managing large state
-* Useful for sharing data between containers
+* Useful for sharing data between containers(Smart components, i.e. Components having state)
 * Predictable state management using the 3 principles
   * Single source of truth
   * State is read only